fenton1000/mf-portfolio-four-kerry-surf-school/README.md

 Automated testing of python code in the views.py, models.py and forms.py files was carried out using Django's inbuilt unittest framework.

-The results of tests successfully carried out is as follows:
+The results of 35 tests successfully carried out is as follows:

 **Tests Run OK**

 ![Screenshot showing the results of django unittest python testing](documents/unittest.png "Unittest Results")

+The tests provide 100% coverage of the views.py, models.py and forms.py files and result in an overall coverage of 97%.

 **Coverage**

 ![Screenshot showing the coverage for django unittest python testing](documents/coverage.png "Unittest Coverage")

 ### 10.3 Fixed Bugs